phpsa/laravel-api-controller/README.md

 you can now append `withTrashed=1` or `onlyTrashed=1` to your query.

+## Responses

+you can override responses for each point by overriding the following protected methods:

+- handleIndexResponse
+- handleStoreResponse
+- handleShowResponse
+- handleUpdateResponse
+- handleDestroyResponse

 ## Security

 If you discover any security related issues, please email